Nursing

 NUR 615.
 Advanced Neonatal Assessment.
 2 credits.
 SP

 NUR 615 incorporates knowledge of neonatal physiology and pathophysiology to expand the assessment skills of advanced practice nursing students.
 The course includes perinatal history taking, physical assessment and examination techniques, gestational age assessment, APGAR scoring, developmental and behavioral assessment, and cultural/social family evaluation.
-P: 4000 hours of direct patient care experience; NUR 607 and NUR 650.
+P: NUR 607 and NUR 650.

 NUR 618.
 Population-Based Health Care for Advanced Practice Nursing.
 3 credits.
 SU